-Brand Management Basics
+The Basics of Brand Management

 A practical overview of how ongoing brand support works.